-“Cry” peaked at No. 16 in the Billboard Hot 100 chart in 1985 and the brilliant video they directed was a very big part in the single’s success, and inspired sequences in Michael Jackson‘s (1991) “Black or White“.
+“Cry” reached No. 16 in the Billboard Hot 100 chart in 1985 and the brilliant video they directed was a big part of the single’s success.

 MTV (a.k.a.
-‘Music Television’) was well-received when it launched on 1st August 1981 and Godley and Creme were perfectly positioned at both sides of the lens as pioneers in this new format, the music video.
+‘Music Television’) was well-received when it launched on 1st August 1981 and Godley & Creme were strangely positioned at both sides of the lens as pioneers in a new format, the music video.

-The landscape had changed overnight and it became de rigueur that a good song wasn’t enough, it must be synchronized with a good video.
+The landscape changed ‘overnight’; now it was de rigueur that a good song wasn’t enough, it must be synchronized with a good video.

-Godley and Creme had proved their competence in this new medium and soon they were in demand to direct videos for other artistes too.
+Godley & Creme had proved their competence in this new medium and soon they were in demand to direct videos for other artistes too.

 Some other memorable videos directed by Godley and Creme are:

-- Police: “Every Breath You Take” & “Don’t Stand So Close To Me“
+- The Police: “Don’t Stand So Close To Me“

-- Frankie Goes To Hollywood: “Two Tribes” & “Power of Love“
+- Frankie Goes To Hollywood: “Power of Love“

 - Sting: “If You Love Somebody Set Them Free“

 - Duran, Duran: “View To A Kill“